-Aunty Berta and Uncle Isaac farm in Keauhou, on leeward Hawaiʻi Island, where they grow ʻulu, mangoes, jackfruit, and other fruit trees in a diversified, highly productive homestead.
+Aunty Berta and Uncle Isaac farm in Keauhou at Tanaka Farm, on leeward Hawaiʻi Island, where they grow ʻulu, mangoes, jackfruit, and other fruit trees in a diversified, highly productive homestead.
 They have played an integral part in building Hawaiʻi's ʻulu industry, as Aunty Berta created one of the first value-added breadfruit flour products in the state - her signature "pancrepe" mix!

-When Auntie Berta saw how much was being wasted she began processing the ʻulu into flour to preserve it.
+When Aunty Berta saw how much was being wasted she began processing the ʻulu into flour to preserve it.

 With community support, she founded the Hawaiian ʻUlu Company LLC and developed an ʻulu "pancrepe" mix which was a popular product at farmerʻs markets and local grocery stores.
 She stopped producing the product commercially after an injury.

 Today, she and Uncle Isaac have close to 80 trees!
 They are happy to be members of the Hawaiʻi ʻUlu Co-op because it enables them to continue making full use of their abundant crop.

 Check out Aunty Berta's famous ʻulu chicken patty recipe (fried or baked) with vegetarian modifications.